ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting_2.md

 sudo rm -rf $HOME
 ```

 3. In the Cloud Shell menu, click more_vert More (the right upper button) and then click Restart.
-If prompted, click Restart in the confirmation dialog.
+If prompted, click Restart in the confirmation dialog. (see https://cloud.google.com/shell/docs/resetting-cloud-shell)

 # Installing